hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

     export const INFURA_PROJECT_SECRET = "infura_secret";
 ```

-6. Install Prerequisites (https://hyperledger-fabric.readthedocs.io/en/release-2.2/prereqs.html) but don't install binaries.
-Follow the step below in order to get the right binaries.
+6. Install the right binaries.
+You will need the linux binaries to run inside of docker, as well as the binaries for your operating system.

 ```bash
 $ cd docker-compose-setup